DvDC13/TinyCalculator/README.md

 # TinyCalculator

-TinyCalculator is a scientific calculator using Bison & Flex.
+TinyCalculator is a little scientific calculator using Bison & Flex.

 ## Functionality